Accessibility Statement

 Non-compliance with the accessibility regulations

-- When the keyboard tabs or mouse hovers over the navigation bar dropdown menus, there is no mechanism to dismiss the additional content triggered without moving pointer hover or keyboard focus.
+- When hovering over the navigation bar dropdown menus, there is no mechanism to dismiss the additional content triggered without moving pointer hover or keyboard focus.

 Content is not within the scope of the accessibility regulations